svenvc/blog/2025-09-12-cooperative-server-shutdown.md

 Again you can see the `pharo-launcher.sh` script reporting on the different steps it is taking, and finally ending.

-In the Pharo log file we can see what happened from the image’s standpoint.
+In the Pharo log file we can see what happened from the image's standpoint.

 ```
 Running startup script run-zn.st